Rotator Cuff Exercises

-Though each rotator cuff muscle moves the shoulder in a separate direction, though they all work together to stabilise the shoulder joint.
+Each rotator cuff muscle moves the shoulder in a separate direction.
+However, as a muscle team, the rotator cuff muscles work together to stabilise the shoulder joint.

-The long-head of biceps tendon that runs over the top of the humerus and connects at the top of the shoulder joint also helps stabilise the shoulder joint.
-Overloading the biceps by lifting something heavy may cause biceps tendonitis (also called shoulder tendonitis).
+The long head of the biceps tendon that runs over the top of the humerus and connects at the top of the shoulder joint helps stabilise the shoulder joint.
+By lifting something substantial, overloading your biceps may cause biceps tendon overload, resulting in bicipital tendinopathy.
 Strengthening the biceps helps prevent injury.

-Strengthening all the muscles of the rotator cuff is important but premature strengthening can delay healing and cause more pain.
-For specific advice regarding injury-appropriate rotator cuff strengthening, it is highly recommended that you consult the professional advice of an experienced shoulder physiotherapist.
+Strengthening all the rotator cuff muscles is essential, but premature strengthening can delay healing and cause more pain.
+For specific advice regarding injury-appropriate rotator cuff strengthening, please seek the professional advice of an experienced shoulder physiotherapist.

 Scapular Stabilisation Exercises